schollz/extract_recipe/README.md

 When the potatoes are are cooked, serve with a drizzle of honey and a sprinkle of walnuts and goat cheese.

++ 1 minute for choping.
++ 1 minute for cuting.
+Calculated time:  32 minute
 ```